Elvis Andrus Player Props: White Sox vs. Blue Jays

-Wednesday, Elvis Andrus and the Chicago White Sox take on the Toronto Blue Jays and Jose Berrios, with the first pitch at 8:10 PM ET.
+Elvis Andrus is available when the Chicago White Sox battle Jose Berrios and the Toronto Blue Jays at Guaranteed Rate Field Thursday at 5:10 PM ET.

-He returns to action for the first time since June 30, when he went 1-for-3 against the Athletics.
+He is back in action for the first time since June 30, when he went 1-for-3 against the Athletics.

 Elvis Andrus Game Info & Props vs. the Blue Jays